Can Local Learning Match Self-Supervised Backpropagation?: Acknowledgments

-This research is supported by the Swiss National Science Foundation grants (200020-207426 and 200021-236436) and Vienna Science and Technology Fund (VRG24-018).
-We thank Tommaso Salvatori, Zhe Su, and everyone from the laboratory of computational neuroscience (LCN) at EPFL for their support and discussion.
+This research is supported by the Swiss National Science Foundation grants (200020-207426 and 200021-236436), Vienna Science and Technology Fund (VRG24-018) and Machinita Technologies.
+We thank Tommaso Salvatori, Zhe Su, Brian Yuan, and everyone from the laboratory of computational neuroscience (LCN) at EPFL for their support and discussion.
 We also especially want to thank Xing Chen and Bernd Illing for their GitHub code on previous work and for providing deep and insightful feedback on the paper.

 {A\arabic{figure}} {A\arabic{table}}